FlyingParrot225/AotRM/README.md

 ## Details
 These commands are for people that wish to edit in-game values using the dev-console in the browser.
 If you have no experience with javascript, I would not suggest you use this as it can mess with the code of the game.
 Here is a list of commands for you to use in the console if you wish.
 > ### Dev Note
-> Despite being a game developer, I dont mind people modding my game, as long as it doesnt affect other people.
+> Despite being a game developer, I dont mind people modding/cheating in my game, as long as it doesnt affect other people.
 If this game were ever to become an online game, then I would be against console commands.
 However since it is offline, the only thing you can edit is your own game.
 So I decided to give you a table of commands for you to do this so that you wouldn't waste time reading the source code.
 ## Table of Commands
 | Command | Description |
 | --- | --- |